ellacharmed/mlops-zoomcamp/cohorts/2024/04-deployment/homework.md

 Which command you need to execute for that?

+### A3: `jupyter nbconvert --to script starter.ipynb`

 ## Q4.
 Virtual environment

 Now let's put everything into a virtual environment.
 We'll use pipenv for that.

 Install all the required libraries.
 Pay attention to the Scikit-Learn version: it should be the same as in the starter notebook.

 After installing the libraries, pipenv creates two files: `Pipfile` and `Pipfile.lock`.
 The `Pipfile.lock` file keeps the hashes of the dependencies we use for the virtual env.

 What's the first hash for the Scikit-Learn dependency?
+### A4: `057b991ac64b3e75c9c04b5f9395eaf19a6179244c089afdebaad98264bff37c`

 ## Q5.
 Parametrize the script